-The Vermilion County Health Department will be offering the vaccine for the 2017-2018 Flu Season.
-Once flu vaccine has arrived, we will schedule our flu clinics.
+The Vermilion County Health Department will be offering the vaccine for the 2020-2021 Flu Season.

 - Get your flu shot every year.
 While the flu shot isn’t always a match, your chances of getting the flu decrease and severity of the flu should you get it can also be decreased.

 - Wash your hands with warm water and soap.
 Use Hand Sanitizer when you are unable to wash your hands.